Anzhc/Timestep-Attention-and-other-shenanigans/README.md

 ## Conclusion or smth i guess?
 Regardless of our shoddy at best "research" practices, TA as a concept does work, and it does bring benefits in lots of cases.
 We would encourage you to play with values and approaches on how to utilize it.

+# Loss Curve Offset
+Small function that creates a curve for given timestep values and then adjusts received loss based on timesteps they were received for.
+Will lower loss for timesteps closer to 1000, and increase for timesteps closer to 0 (or min/max) with a soft curve that doesn't touch values of middle timesteps much.
+Can improve convergence in SD models.